helauren42/MyCppLib/README.md

 ### Printer/Printer.hpp

   Three print functions to output to stdout, stderr or to a file, inspired from the python print function.
 Scalar types and standard containers can be passed as argument directly and will be printed like in python, for custom objects, the print functions can output their values if the appropriate std::ostream& operator<< overload is provided.

-Includes mutexes guarding the printing process to handle multithreaded programming.
+Nested containers are handled.

- - Usage: import Printer.hpp into your project and call stdOut(), stdCerr() or fout().
+ - Usage: import Printer.hpp into your project and call stdOut(), stdErr() or fout().
 Call setFoutFile(), pass desired output file and set option to truncate as argument .

 ### Logger

-The latest addition !

 Uses the print function from Printer.hpp to output parameters into a file!
 Call debug(), info(), warning(), error(), fatal() depending on the log level you need.
 Call setLoggerFile() set define your log output file.
 Use setExtraSpacing() to allow or disallow the output of an extra new line, either favoring readability or file size.

-Includes mutexes guarding the printing process to handle multithreaded programming.

 Outputs your system time in millieseconds, the log level and then your arguments.
+It's usage is similar to the Printer.hpp functions as it uses the same underlying mechanisms to facilitate printing.

 ### Parser